systemtruststores/systemtruststores.github.io/index.md

 - **Python:** [truststore](https://github.com/sethmlarson/truststore) (WIP)
 - **Rust:** [rustls-native-certs](https://github.com/rustls/rustls-native-certs)

-If you're interested in the problem that this solves, or how solutions are implemented, read on.
+If you're interested in the problem that this solves, or how the solutions are implemented, read on.

 ## The Problem